 You think you know, but you have no idea.

 That tagline will forever be in my head.
 As a kid, I spent hours upon hours watching the Real World on MTV.
 There was something so genius about putting a group of young, eccentric people in a house together and discovering who they really were at their core.
 Spend enough time with someone and their inner selves will begin to show.
 Whether it’s their passions, vulnerabilities or insecurities, it all begins to spill out.
 I can now say the same thing about going on vacation with a mate.
-If you really want to know your boyfriend/girlfriend go on a vacation with them.
-What makes a baecation different from just hanging out at the house or in your neighborhood together is that both of you guys are completely out of your element.
+If you really want to know your boyfriend/girlfriend go on vacation with them.
+What makes a baecation different from just hanging out at the house or in your neighborhood together is that both of you are completely out of your element.
 You will begin to notice things about how the person you’re with takes charge (or not).
 You’re more inclined to notice things like if your boyfriend will instinctually help you with your bags or if your girlfriend will make you breakfast in bed.
 Things that you didn’t know you were seeking might be revealed.
 Which can be a good thing or a bad thing.

 I say this from experience.
 I took my first baecation recently and what was supposed to be an amazing opportunity to explore a new city that we both have never visited ended with the demise of our relationship.